WorkplaceX/workplacex.github.io/install/index.md

 ---
-title: Install
+title: Install the Application Framework from Scratch
-pageindex: 05
-active: 1
 ---

 # Getting Started